Wibble Wobbler (interesting geometric solid)

 thingiverse

-This is my recollection of a very old object my great grand mother had, Which even at her time was claimed to be over 200 years old. it's effectively a sales example for the ancient craft of Chair Bodging.
-Nomadic groups of skilled wood workers in Britain would travel between villages and make furniture for the inhabitants, mainly chairs.
-The bodgers would live and work on site, in the woods.
-Performing coppicing and using very primitive tools such as ad-hoc built treadle lathes and shave horses to work green wood to make the furniture.
-My family name is Beech, apparently a common name for bodger families.
-The treadle lathe was an important tool for making legs and spindles, and a new one would be built at each new site.
-To demonstrate their skills the bodgers and apprentices would make small, finely crafted objects that were light enough to carry with them to show to prospective customers or employers.
-This print is an example of one of those sales examples, a ball like object would be created on the treadle lathe with grooves and patterning.
-It would then be bisected, then the 2 halves rotated through 30 degrees to each other and re joined with a peg.
-This would make the pattern on the surface loop on itself in an unending, unbroken loop.
-Not only did this demonstrate the accuracy of the lathe-work, which took considerable skill to ensure the ball was symmetrical enough for the pattern to be twisted through 30 degrees, and still match.
-The ball would carry a bewitching pattern and describe a unique snaking path when rolled on a flat surface, catching the eye of customers.
-I hope you print and enjoy this example of a long-dead, highly skilled profession.
+This is my family's heirloom from a very old object that has been passed down through generations.
+It's said to be over 200 years old, making it an excellent example of the ancient craft of Chair Bodging.
+Nomadic groups of skilled woodworkers would travel between villages in Britain, crafting furniture for the locals, mainly chairs.
+These bodgers lived and worked on-site, deep within the woods.
+They performed coppicing and used primitive tools like ad-hoc built treadle lathes and shave horses to shape green wood into functional pieces.
+Interestingly, my family name is Beech, a common surname among bodger families.
+The treadle lathe was a crucial tool for making legs and spindles, and a new one would be constructed at each new site.
+To showcase their expertise, the bodgers and apprentices would create small, intricately crafted objects that were lightweight enough to carry with them when visiting potential customers or employers.
+This print is an example of such sales examples, featuring a ball-like object created on the treadle lathe with grooves and patterning.
+It would then be bisected, rotated 30 degrees, and reattached with a peg.
+This process resulted in the pattern on the surface looping continuously without interruption.
+Not only did this demonstrate the precision of the lathe work, which required significant skill to ensure the ball's symmetry, but it also created a captivating visual effect when rolled on a flat surface, drawing the eye of potential customers.
+I'm delighted you can print and appreciate this example of a highly skilled profession that has been lost to time.

 With this file you will be able to print Wibble Wobbler (interesting geometric solid) with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Wibble Wobbler (interesting geometric solid).